davidtavarez/davidtavarez.github.io/_posts/2018-09-12-chatting_with_a_bank_phisher.md

 * Connection #0 to host opora-company.ru left intact
 ```

-I don't know why all this jumps, but finally we got the site: `https://tangbadoummere.com/NetBanking/Login.htm`:
+I don't know why all these jumps, but finally we got the site: `https://tangbadoummere.com/NetBanking/Login.htm`:

 ![Phishing Warning][phishing-warning]